Madhavan-no1/Niral_hackathon_team18/README.md

 **FUTURE WORKS AND AREA OF IMPROVEMENTS:**
 1) Need to make a model which loads and interprets faster and quicker.

-2) Provide most accurate results for the end user.
+2) Provide most accurate results for the end user eventhough with higher complexity.

 **Conclusion**